Rysth/Rails-Recipe-App/README.md

 # 📖 Rails - Recipe App <a name="about-project"></a>

-**The Recipe** app keeps track of all your recipes, ingredients, and inventory.
-It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
-Built with Ruby, Rails, and TailwindCSS.
+**The Recipe App** is your ultimate culinary companion, designed to streamline your cooking experience.
+It effortlessly manages your recipes, ingredients, and inventory, ensuring a seamless cooking journey.

 ## 🛠 Built With <a name="built-with"></a>